justinsisley/Ghost-Starter-Kit/README.md

 This will start the JavaScript and LESS watchers and runs tasks on changes.
 The browser will automatically reload.

 This task will automatically compile JavaScript and LESS files, which are ignored by git.
 You can now start Ghost and enable this theme to begin working on it.

+All Gulp tasks are kept extremely fast by using in-memory file caches to avoid processing unchanged files.
+This means it uses a bit more memory, but it shouldn't be noticeable.

 ### Copyright & License